Louis-Conradie/Pyxis2_classes_2020/README.md

 Description :

-	Pyxis2 is a command line utility use for calculating something:
+	Pyxis2 is a command line utility use for calculating statistical significance of detect clusters

 Usages :